 The flow of people later peaked when Irish immigrants came to Canada during the potato famine (1845–1852); in the summer of 1847 alone, 15,000 Irish men and women flooded into Saint John via Partridge Island.
 This more than doubled the population of the small city and changed economic, religious, and social dynamics.
 In total, 150,000 Irish immigrants passed through the island in the 19th century.

 For those who survived the journey across the Atlantic, Partridge Island was the first and often last place they saw in North America.
-Without proper housing or medical care, many died during quarantine.
+Without proper housing or medical care, many died during the quarantine.
 In total, 1200 immigrants are buried on the small island in six separate graveyards.

 The land is still considered a strategic military outpost and was actively manned by artillery units during both world wars.
 It is currently owned and maintained by the Canadian Coast Guard; as such, you need special permission to visit the site.